Charlesetc/charlesetc/_posts/2016-04-17-rust-monads.markdown

 }
 ~~~

 You can see Rust is holding it's own here quite well!
-But there is poison in the wine.
+However, darkness falls across the land:

 `A` can not be a higher-kinded type.
-In other words, whenever you provide an implementation of this Monad trait, you can't just say that `A` has to be a Monad, you have to say that it's a Monad of integers, or a Monad of floats.
-If you want both, you have to copy the implementation for each.
+In other words, whenever you provide an implementation of this Monad trait, you can't just say that `A` has to be a Jar, you have to say that it's a Jar of candies, or a Jar of fireflies.
+If you want to bind to both, you have to copy the implementations.

 But let's try it out anyways, shall we!